Aidan-Harrison/Babbage/README.md

 Custom C/C++ library
 Line Count: 1000+

-A general purpose library/language.
+A general purpose library.
 Intending to include most langauge features and beyond.
 High performance with vast documentation to be used as a portfolio piece and for small projects.

 To-Do-List:
   > Custom DSA implementation
   > Graphics (Simple)
   > External language intergration | Possible use with languages other than C/C++
-> General optimisations and improvements
-> Add more definitions and conversions
   > Add function templating
   > Add custom datatype definitions